Are you looking to make money? Have you considered earning extra cash with Amazon's FBA service?

 Retail arbitrage fans can spend hours each week searching through online ads to find deep discounts on items.
 They may also frequent the clearance aisles at their local grocery stores and wholesalers.
-When a retailer finds a niche, they will try to sell similar items so that they can learn from their past experiences and create brand recognition with their buyers.
+When a retailer finds a niche, they will try to sell similar items to learn from their past experiences and create brand recognition with their buyers.

-While most people sell their items on Amazon or eBay, people who do retail arbitrage can use websites like Craigslist, Facebook Marketplace, OfferUp, and more to offload their purchases.
+While most people sell their items on Amazon or eBay, people who do retail arbitrage can use Craigslist, Facebook Marketplace, OfferUp, and more to offload their purchases.
 The most popular site to use is Amazon FBA, or Fulfillment by Amazon.
 Selling on Amazon can be quite profitable.

 The FBA platform is rated as the most user-friendly and intuitive.
 Once users have acquired items, the FBA website allows users to upload them to Amazon.
 Then, you can box them up and send them to an Amazon shipment center.
-Fortunately, it takes part of the hassle of shipping off the shoulders of the seller, and it allows users to stop shipments until several items are being shipped to the same location to save on shipping costs.
+Fortunately, it takes part of the hassle of shipping off the seller's shoulders, and it allows users to stop shipments until several items are being shipped to the same location to save on shipping costs.
 This way, Amazon fulfills the order even though an individual owns the stock.

 If your items do not sell on Amazon FBA in a specified period, sellers have a couple of options.
 They can either pay storage fees to Amazon or pay to have them shipped back to you.
 Ideally, the entire stock would be sold every time, but this is not always the case.
 If you are considering selling via Amazon FBA, you may want to bear in mind that you could be stuck with several items that you can’t seem to offload.

 Can you Make Money with Retail Arbitrage?